 Wholesale Foods

-No. A food handling card is not required for wholesale food processing facilities.
+No. However, if you are operating a retail food facility a food handling card will be necessary.
+A food handling card is not required for wholesale food processing facilities.
 However, it is recommended that all food handling employees are trained on Current Good Manufacturing Practices on a regular basis.

 Yes, all wholesale food facilities must register with the State of California.
-Processors of general food commodities (e.g. baked goods, noodles, processed fresh vegetables, seafood, snack foods, dietary supplements, etc.) must obtain a Processed Food Registration (PFR) from the Food and Drug Branch (FDB) of the California Department of Public Health.
+Processors of general food commodities (e.g. baked goods, noodles, processed fresh vegetables, seafood, snack foods, dietary supplements, etc.) must obtain a Processed Food Registration (PFR) from the Food and Drug Branch (FDB) of the California Department of Public Health (CDPH).
 A PFR certificate is a firm’s basic health permit.
 The PFR allows firms to manufacture products not specifically covered by another FDB license.
-Please visit the California Department of Public Health website for more information (e.g. juice processors, low acid food packed in hermetically sealed containers, HACCP plan requirements, labeling requirements).
+Please visit the CDPH website for more information (e.g. juice processors, low acid food packed in hermetically sealed containers, HACCP plan requirements, labeling requirements).

 Depending on the scope of company’s operations the food industry is subject to the regulations of numerous federal, state and local agencies:

-Please refer to the document Build it Right — Guidelines for Food Wholesale Facilities for specific information.
-For more information about plan review, please refer to our Plan Check Program page.
+Please refer to the documents below for specific construction guidelines for wholesale distributors and wholesale processors.
+For more information about plan review, please refer to our Plan Check program page.

-In order to start a wholesale business, plans shall be submitted to our Plan Check Program prior to any construction, remodel, and transfer of ownership along with the plan review fees.
+In order to start a wholesale business, plans shall be submitted to our Wholesale Plan Check Program prior to any construction, remodel, and transfer of ownership along with the plan review application and fees.
 Once plans are approved, an annual health permit will be issued by this agency.